Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 In use 4.0

 Starting with the positives, the flagship acoustic piano sounds are an absolute joy and would compete with most sounds in the price range.
-Once you get used to the weight of the keys, the keyboard action is very responsive and expressive.
-The electric piano voices make the P-515 an excellent versatile choice for many genres of music.

-Another thing that we love is the simple interface.
+Another thing that I love is the simple interface.
 Everything is right in front of the user with straightforward controls and a nice little screen to keep you right.
-It even has USB connectivity on the main panel, which comes in handy when connecting your phone or smart device.

 Yamaha P-515 screen and features